zachbogart/my_website/content/post/2020-05-25-youtube-movies/index.md

 ```

 ## IMDb Data
-- We will use data from the IMDb datasets to get info on the movie ratings
+- We will use data from the IMDb datasets to get info on the movie ratings.

 ```python